knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="creategrouptemplate"></a>
 # **CreateGroupTemplate**
-> ModelTemplateResource CreateGroupTemplate (ModelTemplateResource groupTemplateResource)
+> TemplateResource CreateGroupTemplate (TemplateResource groupTemplateResource)

 Create a group template